mitmath/1806/README.md

 * In preparation for the next lecture, we reviewed the precise structure of the $6\times6$ Fourier matrix.

 **Reading:** continue Strang 6.4.

+### Lecture 34 (Wed May 7)

+* In this lecture we reviewed the Fourier basis, and covered in detail its connection to the sines-cosines basis.
+* We covered the discrete Fourier transform (DFT), and explained how to regard it as a change of basis operation.
+* We discussed natural applications of DFT to compression and denoising in signal processing.

+**Reading:** continue Strang 6.4.

+### Lecture 35 (Wed May 9)

+* This lecture focused on the fact that the DFT sends convolution to pointwise multiplication.
+This is a key property of the Fourier transform.
+* We used what we learned about circulant matrices to obtain an algebraic derivation of this identity.
+* We covered some of the uses of this identity: e.g., since convolution can be challenging (e.g. think about the $n$-fold convolution of a vector $x$), one can use DFT to convert convolution to pointwise multiplication --- which is easy --- then apply Fourier inversion to convert back.

+**Reading:** continue Strang 6.4.

+### Lecture 36 (Mon May 12)

+* In this lecture we gave a **probabilistic** derivation of the same fact from last time, that the DFT sends convolution to pointwise multiplication.
+* We also reviewed some previous material about the SVD.

+**Reading:** finish reading Strang 6.4.